 The bill requires a local unit to adopt rules and regulations requiring that not less than the prevailing wage rate be paid to workers employed in the performance of any construction contract undertaken in connection with financial assistance provided for the construction of a stormwater management system.

-As reported, Senate Bill No. 1073 (SCS) (1R) is identical to Assembly Bill No. 2694, which was substituted and also reported by the committee on this date.
+As amended and reported, Assembly Bill No. 2694 (ACS) is identical to Senate Bill No. 1073 SCS (1R), which was also amended and reported by the committee on this date.